Fujifilm X-T10 vs Panasonic G7

 |14.||Panasonic G6||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

-Both the X-T10 and the G7 have been discontinued, but can regularly be found used on eBay.
+Both the X-T10 and the G7 have been discontinued, but can regularly be found used on ebay.
 The X-T10 was replaced by the Fujifilm X-T20, while the G7 was followed by the Panasonic G85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-T10 and G7 can be found, respectively, in the Fujifilm X-T10 Manual (free pdf) or the online Panasonic G7 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-T10 or the Panasonic G7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.